-The four directors of Gold Coast-based practice Studio Workshop have an appreciation for both architecture and construction and are working to bridge the gap between the two.
-Their ambition is to transform today’s building industry with architectural thinking and digital fabrication, placing Studio Workshop at the forefront of a broader issue today: how technology is driving change in the architecture profession and building industry.
+The four directors of Gold Coast-based practice Studio Workshop have an appreciation for both design and construction and are working to bridge the gap between the two.
+Their ambition is to transform today’s building industry with design thinking and digital fabrication, placing Studio Workshop at the forefront of a broader issue today: how technology is driving change in the design and building industry.

 Studio Workshop’s approach is also an example of how architects are designing, procuring, testing and evaluating the built outcome themselves, which isn’t traditionally what architects do.
 “It means we can go very quickly between the design space and the fabrication space, and that speed of testing things out and the ability to speculate defines our practice,” says Chris.

 The practice works on a broad range of projects from bespoke furniture and signage to interior fitouts, building façades and residential, commercial and civic projects.
 Studio Workshop’s approach – merging design, technology and craftsmanship – is evident throughout all its projects, as is the emphasis on sustainability and having a positive impact through design.
 “Our role is to deliver a project that responds ethically to the environment and to our clients’ briefs.
 It needs to be of benefit to the urban environment and provide a sense of place,” says Rory.

 Portrait by David Taylor.
 Left to right : Rory Spence, Jonathan Nelson, Joel Hutchines, Chris Knapp